Why care about audio in AR?

-AudioAR, augmenting the world around you via sound.
-It works like augmented reality, but with sound instead of visuals.
+AudioAR, augmenting the world around you via sound, works like augmented reality, but with sound instead of visuals.

-It works like visual augmented reality, but with sound instead of a headset display or smart phone screen.
-For example looking up at a building and tapping a touchpad on the glasses frames offers a sentence or two about what's inside.
+For example, looking up at a building and tapping a touch pad on the glasses frames offers a sentence or two about what's inside.
 Similar to having someone beside you pointing at landmarks and navigation.

 So, what are the options for experiencing AR at the moment?
 First and foremost is the mobile phone, the main vessel of choice for current AR experiences.
 This is through which the masses experience AR - their smartphones.